liboyang0112/TRExFitter/README.rst

   * Limits/             : contains the outputs from the limit-setting code
   * Significance/       : contains the outputs from the significance code
   * Systematics/        : contains the plots for the syst variations
+  * Toys/               : contains the plots and ROOT files with pseudoexperiments output
   * Histograms/         : contains the root file(s) with all the inputs
   * LHoodPlots/         : contains the likelihood scan with respect to the specified parameter